gnsmam/SimpleModbusGUI/README.md

 # SimpleModbusGUI - Input_Registers

 Simple Modbus GUI for reading Input_Registers from inverters.
+<br>Keep in mind that, for now, this piece of software is not very rich in regard to Error handling, make sure provided COM port and Modbus address are correct.
 ## Installation Windows

 <b>Windows:</b> install Python 3.12 version (the easiest way is Microsoft Store).  <br>